Hiking

 Cecret Lake at sunset | Photo: Rocko Menzyk

 Cecret Lake, Catherine’s Pass, Supreme Point and the Devil’s Castle Loop are some of the more popular hikes originating from the Cecret Lake and Catherine’s Pass Trailheads.
-The Summer Road is now closed to vehicles, but hiking is allowed.
+Follow the Summer Road 1.6 miles to Access to the Catherine’s Pass Trailhead.
+Access the Cecret Lake Trailhead following 1.4 miles on the Upper Albion Meadows Trail.
+The Summer Road is currently closed to vehicles, but hiking is allowed.

 Hiking from the Albion base area

 The Albion Basin is a beautiful place to explore once the snow melts.
 Home to wildflowers and wildlife, there are plenty of great trails for beginning and advanced hikers.
+The Upper Albion Meadows trail connects to Cecret Lake and Catherine’s Pass trailheads are perfect for intermediate hikers.
+More experienced hikers will enjoy the East Greeley hike.

-Hiking in the Albion Basin | Photo: John Howland
+Hiking in the Albion Basin | Photo: Rocko Menzyk

 Hiking from the Wildcat base area